eyuelberga/keywrite/docs/input_method.md

 };
 ```

-Our inputs and outputs for the above layout are as follows:
+Our inputs and outputs for the above input-method are as follows:

 | Input Key | Output Symbol |
 | --------- | ------------- |